by-student-2017/QM2Thermo/README.md

 ## Usage
 1. Calculated with symmetry 1 (P1 structure): After the calculation with SCF (either GGA-PBE or TB-mBJ), run the calculation with as many k-points as possible (e.g., Si 58 x 58 x 58 mesh) without shifting in DOS.
-2. Extract the necessary files from WIEN2k and put them in the same file.
-(Optional: Calculate phonon DOS, lambda, a2F.dos* in QE and put them in the same file.)
-Create a file named wien and put the WIEN2k output file into it.
+2. Create a file named wien and put the WIEN2k output file into it.
+(Optional: Calculate phonon DOS, lambda, a2F.dos* in QE and put it in the same file as the Fortran code *.f90.)
+You can use other file names by rewriting run.sh.
 3. Edit parameter.txt and enter the conditions you want to calculate.
 4. The calculation is run with "bash ./run.sh".
 5. (Optional: run plot_Seebeck.gpl to display the figure)